Recommended Method for Driving Concrete Posts in the Ground

 Recommended method to hit in a concrete fence post

-- Drill a pilot hole about 80 to 100 mm to the depth you require the post to be placed into the ground
+- Drill a pilot hole about 150 to 200mm (6 to 8 Inches) wide to the depth you require the post to be placed into the ground

 - In drought conditions wet the post or the ground with about a litre of water.
 (Old fencers trick to make the concrete post slide into the ground easier).